Kong/docs.konghq.com/app/docs/enterprise/0.31-x/plugins/forward-proxy.md

 ## Notes

-he plugin attempts to transparently replace upstream connections made by Kong core, sending the request instead to an intermediary forward proxy.
+The plugin attempts to transparently replace upstream connections made by Kong core, sending the request instead to an intermediary forward proxy.
 Currently only transparent HTTP proxies are supported; TLS connections (via `CONNECT`) are not yet supported.